Art Therapy for Mental Health

 What Does an Art Therapist Do?

-While art is the primary medium of therapy, an art therapist is a licensed professional and primarily focuses on the mental health challenge that a person is dealing with and thus plans their therapy sessions accordingly.
+While art is the primary medium of therapy, an art therapist is a licensed professional and primarily focuses on the mental health challenges that a person is dealing with and thus plans their therapy sessions accordingly.
 Firstly, they conduct an initial assessment to understand the severity of the issue at hand, the factors leading to it, and how it has impacted the client.
-Once the assessment is done, they design personalized art therapy plans with various techniques based on the interests and needs of the client.
+Once the assessment is done, they design personalised art therapy plans with various techniques based on the interests and needs of the client.
 The therapist then plays an active role in directing several of these sessions, constantly in conversation with the client and motivating them to involve themselves in the activities.
 Over the course of the session, they may adjust the therapy routines based on the progress made by the client.

 Benefits of Art Therapy